 Keep reading to learn all about seasonal churn, why it’s so high at this time of year, and how to manage it with Churnkey’s help.

-Churn is when customers stop doing business with you.
-Sometimes also called defection, attrition, or turnover, churn is the opposite of customer retention.
-It happens when customers stop using a product or service—for example, when they cancel, don’t renew their subscription, or voluntarily close their account.
+Churn happens when customers cancel, fail to renew their subscription, or let their payment method fail.
+Also called defection, attrition, or turnover, churn is the opposite of customer retention.
 A high churn rate undermines a business’s ability to make a profit, affects ROI, and can impact your company’s valuation, too.

 Churn is often measured in terms of annual goals with monthly stepping stones.
 Churn rates tend to fluctuate throughout the year, especially if a business is seasonal.